Code-Institute-Submissions/dylanocallaghan-MS4_DecResub/README.md

 ### Test Strategy
 #### **Summary**
 Testing is required on all features and user stories documented in this README.
 All clickable links must redirect to the correct pages.
-All forms linked to PostgreSQL must be tested to ensure they insert all given fields into the correct databases.

 HTML Code must pass through the [W3C HTML Validator](https://validator.w3.org/#validate_by_uri).